Haelchue/RAG/README.md

-# RAG+EVAL
+# Retreival Augmented Generation along with Evaluations

-### An Evaluated, Metrics-Driven RAG System for Reliable PDF Question Answering
+####  An Evaluated, Metrics-Driven RAG System for Reliable PDF Question Answering

 > **An end-to-end, evaluated Retrieval-Augmented Generation (RAG) system for question answering over PDF documents, with retrieval and generation metrics.**